Life at Ohlde Dairy Is About Cows, Family and Feed

 To learn more about Ohlde Dairy, you can schedule a tour of their farm, visit during their annual open house in early summer or follow them on Facebook.

-This article originally appeared on Kansas Corn and has been edited for our website.
-Read the full, original article by Deb Ohlde, Central Kansas Corn Crew Representative.
+A version of this article originally appeared on Kansas Corn.
+It has been edited for our website and expanded to include additional comments from Steve.
+Read the original article by Deb Ohlde, Central Kansas Corn Crew Representative.